 Online Scheduling System

-HEARINGS must be set using the AA online scheduling system.
+Both Uniform Motion Calendar hearings and Special Set hearings of 15 and 30 minutes must be set using the Division AA Online Scheduling System.
 Use of this system requires a user ID and password.
-Please see the link to the instructions on the Online Services page.
+Please see the link to the instructions on the Court Web Applications page.
 Technical questions regarding the system should be directed to CAD-WEB@pbcgov.org.
-The Judicial Assistant will not be able to answer these questions.
+The Judicial Assistant is not able to answer these questions.

-Please note: the filing of a "notice of e-mail designation" does not register you for judicial e-service you must register on the 15th circuit's website.
+Please note: the filing of a "notice of e-mail designation" does not register you for judicial e-service; you must register on the 15th circuit's website.
 Failure to register may result in orders being sent by default to the e-mail address on file with the Florida Bar.
-Although I would like to help out in the process of adding, deleting and/or changing counsel of record in a Court file, please be advised that I am unable to remove, unable to add, and unable to change any certificate of service from any Court file.
-The email information/addresses are collected from the State's E-Portal filings and the email addresses entered by the Clerk of Court into their database, and I simply obtain the information through our e-filing software.
+Please be advised that the Judicial Assistant is unable to remove, unable to add, and unable to change any certificate of service from any Court file.
+The email information/addresses are collected from the State's E-Portal filings and the email addresses entered by the Clerk of Court into their database.
 Please contact both the Clerk of Court and the State's E-Portal site to be removed from the service list in this case.

-PLEASE SEE "DIVISIONAL INSTRUCTIONS" for further procedure information for Division "AA".
+PLEASE SEE "DIVISIONAL INSTRUCTIONS" for detailed procedural information for Division "AA".